10 September - 29 October 2016

 Jem Southam, currently Professor of Photography at Plymouth University, a very fine and widely collected photographer and close friend of Ray and Susie, visited regularly during the 1980s and in so doing was able to make a remarkable series of photographs of Ray’s work.
 Now Jem Southam has returned to Ray’s sheds with his camera, his memories of Ray, and a renewed desire to document and share this lifetime’s work.

-See link below to read ‘A Vine Leaf for Ray’ by Tim Shaw RA from the Artist Talk with Jem Southam on 10 September 2016
+See link below to read ‘A Vine Leaf for Ray’ by Tim Shaw RA.
+Tim Shaw joined Jem Southam in conversation on 10 September 2016 for an Artist Talk about Ray’s Sheds.

 Jem Southam was born in Bristol in 1950.
 He studied at the London College of Printing for a Higher Diploma in Creative Photography from 1969 to 1972.
 He is now Professor of Photography at the University of Plymouth.
 He is known for his large and detailed colour photographs, taken with a large-format camera.